esphome/esphome-docs/components/climate/bang_bang.rst

 - **default_target_temperature_high** (**Required**, float): The default high target temperature for the control algorithm.
 This can be dynamically set in the frontend later.

-Basic heating and cooling actions
+Basic Heating and Cooling Actions
 *********************************

 These are triggered when the climate control **action** is changed by the bang bang controller.
 Here,